openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 * CACHES module provides fethed instructions to FRONTEND.
 * DECODE module receives instructions from FRONTEND.
 * CONTROLLER module can flush FRONTEND PC gen stage
-* EXECUTE, CONTROLLER, CSR and COMMIT modules triggers PC jumping due to a branch mispredict, an exception, a return from exception, a debug entry or pipeline flush.
+* EXECUTE, CONTROLLER, CSR and COMMIT modules trigger PC jumping due to a branch misprediction, an exception, a return from an exception, a debug entry or a pipeline flush.
-  They provides related PC next value.
+  They provides the PC next value.
 * CSR module states about debug mode.

 .. include:: port_frontend.rst